-- Medically Necessary. - Described as a Covered Health Service in this SPD under Section 5, Plan Highlights and Section 6, Additional Coverage Details and Section 15, Outpatient Prescription Drugs. - Provided to a Covered Person who meets the Plan's eligibility requirements, as described under Eligibility in Section 2, Introduction. - Not otherwise excluded in this SPD under Section 8, Exclusions and Limitations or Section 15, Outpatient Prescription Drugs.
+- Provided for the purpose of preventing, evaluating, diagnosing or treating a Sickness, Injury, Mental Illness, substance-related and addictive disorders, condition, disease or its symptoms. - Medically Necessary. - Described as a Covered Health Service in this SPD under Section 5, Plan Highlights and Section 6, Additional Coverage Details and Section 15, Prescription Drugs. - Provided to a Covered Person who meets the Plan's eligibility requirements, as described under Eligibility in Section 2, Introduction. - Not otherwise excluded in this SPD under Section 8, Exclusions and Limitations or Section 15, Prescription Drugs.